YbFan115/Yibin/content/en/CV/_index.md

 1. **Mediated Governance in China** (funded undergraduate research project), Renmin University of China, Department of Communication
 - Principle Investigator
 - Advisor: Associate Professor Yan Yan (Ph.D. in University of Alabama)
-	- Designed research on the effects of mediation of local governance in China by official WeChat and Weibo
+	- Designed mixed-methods research on the effects of mediation of local governance in China by official WeChat and Weibo
-	- Data collection by Python and social network analysis by UCINET
+	- Collected data by python and conducted social network analysis
-	- Found that Chinese local government uses official Weibo to accomplish local governance (by real-time feedback to citizens’ problems based on executive network online) and propaganda (by showing off the solution for problems publicly) at the same time
+	- Found that Chinese local government used official Weibo to accomplish local governance (by real-time feedback to citizens’ problems based on executive network online) and propaganda (by showing off the solution for problems publicly) at the same time
 	- Conducted paper draft and revise, ranked 2nd in the “Challenge Cup” National College Student Academic Works Competition

-2. **Mapping Online Communities across Different Platforms** (ongoing directed research project), University of Washington, Department of Communication
+2. [**Mapping Online Communities across Different Platforms**](https://ybfan115.github.io/en/2021/08/30/ra-notes/) (ongoing directed research project), University of Washington, Department of Communication
 - Research Assistant
 - Advisor: [Nate TeBlunthuis](https://teblunthuis.cc) (Ph.D. candidate in University of Washington)